 CELLiD

 The accuracy of an automated cell type annotator is highly contingent on the quality of the underlying reference dataset.
-Therefore, we leverage our own Atlas which we have manually annotated, using the as a guide for naming conventions.
-We also constructed a to illustrate the relationship between different cell types based on their gene expression profiles.
+Therefore, we leverage our own Atlas which we have manually annotated, using the cell ontology as a guide for naming conventions.
+We also constructed a hierarchical tree to illustrate the relationship between different cell types based on their gene expression profiles.

 With the DISCO Atlas as our reference dataset, we developed CELLiD.
 CELLiD uses the average expression levels of all genes in a cell cluster as the input.
 Two rounds of prediction are then carried out.
 In the first round (coarse grain stage), the Spearman correlations are computed using all overlapping genes between each input cell cluster and every cell type in the reference dataset.
 A higher correlation value would imply greater similarity in terms of gene expression values.
 We retain the top 20 ranked cell types for the next stage.
 We chose to use Spearman’s Rho over Pearson’s correlation coefficient because the former can accommodate non-linear relationships in the expression values.